-Since 6 April 2014, the amended SI 2001/1004, reg 114 means that all employees on the UKCS, including mariners who are engaged in oil and gas related activities on an installation, will be deemed to be resident in the UK and liable to pay primary NIC.
+Significant changes were made to the provisions from 6 April 2014 and from that date the amended SI 2001/1004, reg 114 means that all employees on the UK continental shelf (UKCS), including mariners who are engaged in oil and gas-related activities on an installation, are deemed to be resident in the UK and liable to pay primary NIC.
 There will also be a secondary liability and the legislation determines the secondary contributor as:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.